 Metropolitan maintains cash reserves as a tool to manage the fluctuations in revenues and/or increases in expenses.
 Water revenues vary based on Metropolitan's water transactions, which are primarily driven by demand for Metropolitan's water supplies.
 Expenses may vary on a host of factors, including but not limited to construction costs, chemical costs for treatment, power costs, hydroelectric power production, variable rate debt costs, among other potential types of costs Metropolitan incurs.
 Metropolitan's unrestricted reserves provide the flexibility to increase rates on a scheduled basis as opposed to when additional revenues are needed intermittently.
-Metropolitan has determined that it is appropriate to use a portion of its unrestricted reserves and other available funds in fiscal year 2023-24 to pay for permitted expenditures as a result of the rapid change in hydrology that is projected to reduce demand for Metropolitan supplies, and hence projected water revenues.
-Projected results for fiscal year 2023-24 reflect the use of approximately \$227 million of reserves related to operating and maintenance.
+Metropolitan determined that it was appropriate to use a portion of its unrestricted reserves and other available funds in fiscal year 2023-24 to pay for permitted expenditures as a result of the rapid change in hydrology that were projected to reduce demand for Metropolitan supplies, and hence projected water revenues.
+Results for fiscal year 2023-24 reflect the use of approximately \$231 million of unrestricted reserves related to operating and maintenance.

-Fiscal year 2023-24 senior revenue bond debt service coverage (on a cash basis) is projected to be 1.87x.
-Fiscal year 2023-24 aggregate revenue bond debt service coverage (on a cash basis) is projected to be 1.14x and fixed charge coverage to be 1.14x.
-Fiscal year 2023-24 capital expenditures, estimated (as of the end of the second quarter of fiscal year 2023-24) at \$353 million, are being partially funded by the proceeds of bonds issued for fiscal year 2022-23 for such purpose, a portion of Metropolitan's short-term senior lien notes issued under its Short-Term Revolving Credit Facility (which amount is expected to be refunded by Metropolitan's 2024A Bonds) and the remainder from pay-as-you-go funding.
-Metropolitan's unrestricted reserves are projected to be approximately \$327 million on a cash basis at June 30, 2024.
+Fiscal year 2023-24 senior revenue bond debt service coverage (on a cash basis) is estimated to be 1.86x.
+Fiscal year 2023-24 aggregate revenue bond debt service coverage (on a cash basis) is estimated to be 1.14x and the fixed charge coverage is estimated to be 1.14x.
+Fiscal year 2023-24 capital expenditures, estimated at \$380 million, are being partially funded by the proceeds of bonds issued for fiscal year 2022-23 for such purpose, a portion of Metropolitan's short-term senior lien notes issued under its Short-Term Revolving Credit Facility and the remainder from pay-as-you-go funding.
+Metropolitan's unrestricted reserves are estimated to be approximately \$323 million on a cash basis at June 30, 2024.
 See "METROPOLITAN REVENUES-Financial Reserve Policy" in this Appendix A.

-Financial projections for fiscal years 2024-25 through 2028-29 are reflected in the proposed biennial budget for fiscal years 2024-25 and 2025-26 and ten-year financial forecast provided therein.
-The fiscal year 2024-25 and 2025-26 proposed biennial budget and rates set the stage for predictable and reasonable rate increases over the ten-year planning period, with proposed overall rate increases of 13.0 percent for calendar year 2025 and 8.0 percent for calendar year 2026.
-The proposed biennial budget for fiscal years 2024-25 and 2025-26 and ten-year financial forecast includes rate increases of 12.0 percent for calendar year 2027, 8.0 percent for calendar year 2028 and 5.0 percent for calendar year 2029.
-Actual rates and charges to be effective in calendar year 2025 and thereafter are subject to adoption by Metropolitan's Board as part of the biennial budget process, at which point the ten-year forecast will be updated as well.
+Financial projections for fiscal years 2024-25 through 2028-29 are reflected in the biennial budget for fiscal years 2024-25 and 2025-26 and ten-year financial forecast provided therein.
+The fiscal year 2024-25 and 2025-26 biennial budget and rates set the stage for predictable and reasonable rate increases over the ten-year planning period, with overall rate increases of 8.5 percent for calendar year 2025 and 8.5 percent for calendar year 2026.
+The biennial budget for fiscal years 2024-25 and 2025-26 and ten-year financial forecast includes rate increases of 11.5 percent for calendar year 2027, 11.5 percent for calendar year 2028 and 5.0 percent for calendar year 2029.
+Actual rates and charges to be effective in calendar year

+2027 and thereafter are subject to adoption by Metropolitan's Board as part of the biennial budget process, at which point the ten-year forecast will be updated as well.
 Increases in rates and charges reflect the impact of reduced water transactions projections, increasing operations and maintenance costs, and increasing State Water Project costs, when compared to prior fiscal years.

-Metropolitan's financial results during the fiscal years 2023-24 through 2028-29 may be impacted by current and subsequent developments relating to the recent pandemic, the effects of changing hydrological conditions (including drought and extreme wet weather), as well as other unforeseen events.
+Metropolitan's financial results during the fiscal years 2023-24 through 2028-29 may be impacted by current and subsequent developments relating to the effects of changing hydrological conditions (including drought and extreme wet weather), as well as other unforeseen events.

-See also the "Management's Discussion and Analysis" contained in APPENDIX B- "THE METROPOLITAN WATER DISTRICT OF SOUTHERN CALIFORNIA ANNUAL COMPREHENSIVE FINANCIAL REPORT FOR THE FISCAL YEARS ENDED JUNE 30, 2023 AND JUNE 30, 2022 AND BASIC FINANCIAL STATEMENTS FOR THE SIX MONTHS ENDED DECEMBER 31, 2023 AND 2022 (UNAUDITED)."
+See also the "Management's Discussion and Analysis" contained in APPENDIX B- "THE METROPOLITAN WATER DISTRICT OF SOUTHERN CALIFORNIA ANNUAL COMPREHENSIVE FINANCIAL REPORT FOR THE FISCAL YEARS ENDED JUNE 30, 2023 AND JUNE 30, 2022 AND BASIC FINANCIAL STATEMENTS FOR THE NINE MONTHS ENDED MARCH 31, 2024 AND 2023 (UNAUDITED)."

-Board Distribution Draft, 04/06/2304/02/24
+Board Distribution Draft, 03/27/2408/09/24